TenebrisNoctua/ServerAuthority/docs/examples/character.md

 local Scripts = ServerAuthority.Scripts
 local Input = ServerAuthority.Input

--- This function sets the streaming mode for the character model to Atomic upon character load. local function InitializeCharacter(character: Model)
+-- This function sets the streaming mode for the character model to Atomic, and binds the character to the behavior upon load. local function InitializeCharacter(character: Model)
 	character.ModelStreamingMode = Enum.ModelStreamingMode.Atomic
 	Scripts.Behavior:AddTo(character)
 end

--- This function clones and parents the Input folder to the player to start capturing input, and begins the movement calculation by adding the Behavior to the character. local function InitializePlayer(player: Player)
+-- This function clones and parents the Input folder to the player to start capturing input. local function InitializePlayer(player: Player)
 	if player.Character then InitializeCharacter(player.Character) end
 	player.CharacterAdded:Connect(InitializeCharacter)